 I get there early, and while I wait for Cary’s arrival, I order up a Grande Café Mocha, plunk myself down at a table, pull out my computer and start bashing away on the keyboard.

-A couple of minutes later, I look up to see a man barreling in my general direction, his eyes riveted to the table beside me, which is empty.
-Not two seconds later, he reaches where I am sitting and without a warning, he rams his body in the teeny space between the two tables.
-Next, he twists sideways, and his butt slams into my drink, dumping the entire Grande Café Mocha on me and my computer.
+A couple of minutes later a man is barreling in my general direction, eyes riveted to the table beside me, which is empty.
+Not two seconds later, he reaches where I am sitting and without a warning, rams his body in the teeny space between the two tables.
+He twists sideways and his butt slams into my drink, dumping the entire Grande Café Mocha on me and my computer.

 “I can’t believe you just did that!
 I can’t believe you just did that!” is what I say, I mean yell.

-And yes, I do, I really do yell at him because like I said, I can’t believe he did that.
+And yes, I do, I really do yell because like I said, I can’t believe he did that.

 My jeans are soaked with hot mocha.
 It’s dripping off my arms and pooling around my feet, but worse, there’s a puddle of it on my computer.

 And the guy?
 Well, he gives a deer in headlights look and runs out of the Starbucks.

 And the Starbucks people?
 Well, their ears must be on mute cuz not a one comes to me with as much as a napkin, and I can’t get up to get any myself without further compromising my computer.

 What saves me is two young men who leap from their seats, grab a pile of napkins and begin mopping the puddle on my computer.
 Thank Goddess for the kindness of strangers because these two stay with me, wiping and mopping, going back and forth to ask for more cloths from the Starbucks people until I am as un-Mocha’d as I can possibly be.